Home » Birthday Feminine

 Hello Stamping Friends,

-Now, let’s look at a Simple Side Step Card.
+Let’s look at a Simple Side Step Card.
 I saw this design on Lori Pinto’s Lollipop Paper & Ink blog and used it for my Case The Creator #2 Challenge with my stamping group.
-I send out instructions and the link to a video and the group makes a card to share at our 4th Tuesday of the month Zoom meeting.
 It is so cool to see all the different cards from one set of instructions!

 Case The Creator #2 printable pdf file